railsrumble/railsrumble.github.com/_posts/2012-10-18-01-calculation-has-started.markdown

 permalink: /2012/10/18/calculation-has-started/
 ---

 Wow, what a week!
 Competitors, you should be extremely proud of yourself for making it this far!
-The [experts](http://railsrumble.com/experts) were hugely impressed with what you were able to build in just 48 hours and a ton of pubic judges came to the site and let their voices be heard as well.
+The [experts](http://railsrumble.com/experts) were hugely impressed with what you were able to build in just 48 hours and a ton of public judges came to the site and let their voices be heard as well.

 And while we know how badly you want to fire off a deployment, **please wait until the winners are announced before deploying anything new**.
 It won't be much longer, we promise!